Jon Pylypchuk (b. 1972, Winnipeg, Canada)

 Pylypchuk is a multidisciplinary artist who works in painting, sculpture, installation and video.
 Working with simple materials (fake fur, wood, fabric, sheet metal, beer cans, electric light bulbs, polyurethane foam, etc.), Pylypchuk reinterprets the collage and bricolage practices derived from Art Brut.
 Often his ‘creatures’ draw upon the animal world to explore the frailty of human existence and social relationships.
 Pylypchuk’s characters often seem to have lost their way, appearing in a wounded condition, harmed by either themselves or by others.
 They combine a hearty dose of cynicism and anger at the unfairness of it all with a wicked sense of survivalist humor.

-Since coming to international attention in the past 6 years he has exhibited in New York, Düsseldorf, Münster, London, Los Angeles, Cleveland, Paris, San Francisco, Miami, Tokyo, Montreal, Seoul, Guadalajar and St. Petersburg.
-His works are in the collections of the Los Angeles County Museum of Art, Los Angeles; The Museum of Contemporary Art, Los Angeles; the Hammer Museum, Los Angeles; the Museum of Modern Art, New York; The Saatchi Collection, London; The Museum of Old and New Art, Berriedale; and the Whitney Museum, New York.
+He has exhibited in New York, Düsseldorf, Münster, London, Los Angeles, Cleveland, Paris, San Francisco, Miami, Tokyo, Montreal, Seoul, Guadalajara and St. Petersburg.
+His works are in the collections of the Los Angeles County Museum of Art; The Museum of Contemporary Art, Los Angeles; the Hammer Museum, Los Angeles; the Museum of Modern Art, New York; The Saatchi Collection, London; MONA Museum, Berriedale, Tazmania; the Stedelijik Museum, Gent, and the Whitney Museum, New York.